 Metformin (brand name Glucophage) is a biguanide medication that has been the first-line treatment for type 2 diabetes for decades.
 Its primary mechanism is reducing hepatic glucose production and improving peripheral insulin sensitivity.
 Metformin's weight loss effect is modest and largely secondary — it is not FDA-approved for weight management.
 The mechanism behind metformin-associated weight loss is not fully understood but may involve reduced appetite through effects on GLP-1 secretion (metformin modestly increases endogenous GLP-1 levels), altered gut microbiome composition, and reduced intestinal absorption of calories.
 Some researchers believe metformin's weight neutrality (compared to weight-promoting diabetes drugs like insulin or sulfonylureas) is as significant as any true weight loss effect.

 Metformin's weight loss effect is far more modest.
-In the Diabetes Prevention Program (DPP) — the largest and longest metformin study — participants taking metformin 850 mg twice daily lost an average of 2.1 kg (approximately 2-3% of body weight) over 2.8 years, compared to 5.6 kg in the intensive lifestyle intervention group and 0.1 kg in the placebo group.
-A 10-year follow-up (DPPOS) showed metformin patients maintained only about 2% weight loss from baseline.
+In the Diabetes Prevention Program (DPP) — the largest and longest metformin study — participants taking metformin lost a small amount of weight over the study period, considerably less than the intensive lifestyle intervention group, and a long-term follow-up showed that modest reduction was largely maintained.

 Metformin is FDA-approved only for type 2 diabetes, with weight loss as an off-label benefit.
-Semaglutide (Wegovy) and tirzepatide (Zepbound) have specific FDA approval for chronic weight management.
+The branded semaglutide and tirzepatide products have specific FDA approval for chronic weight management.

 The regulatory status of these medications reflects their distinct clinical roles and the strength of evidence supporting each use case.